 As the schools here are private the class sizes are pretty small.
 In my school the cap is 20, which means behaviour management is not that much of an issue.
 In my first week in Dubai I actually had a student thank me for the lesson which left me dumbfounded.
 That definitely was not a regular occurrence in the UK!

 By living in Dubai I have also been able to travel to so many places in Asia and have taken advantage of the holidays to do so!
 As my salary here was considerably higher than it was in the UK it allowed me pursue other interests such as getting my personal training certification, which is something that I have been doing a little of on the side of teaching and online.
+You'd also have some time to take courses, learn new skills and even build your own online brand if you wanted to!

 My time in Dubai is now coming to an end.
 I have been here for 4 years and will be really sad to leave my friends and my family.
 My brother lives here with his wife and my 2 nephews.
 In addition to this my cousin (who is also like my best friend) moved here 2 years ago and we live together so it really has been an amazing experience.